 Of important note, Teaneck is also a township of artists.
 Teaneck has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Teaneck’s character.

-Telecommuters are a relatively large percentage of the workforce: 21.07% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 21.07% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Do you like to read, write and learn?
 If you move to Teaneck, you'll likely find that many of your neighbors like to as well.
 Teaneck is one of the more educated communities in America, with a full 54.30% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.